 SUMMER TIME MEANS PLENTY of warm sunshine, barbecues, and being able to sit outside in the evening at the end of the day to enjoy a cool drink and good company.
 But, without a deck or patio for your grill, a few chairs, and maybe a table, where is everyone going to sit?
 Here I am going to cover how to build a patio for your yard you and your family can enjoy for many years to come.

 A Plan of Action

-Like any good outdoor project, the first step is the planning stage.
+The first step is the planning stage.
 Not only do you need to decide how big you want your new patio to be, but you need to decide what materials you will be using for the final top layer.

 Size: When I was trying to determine the size of my backyard patio, I factored in room for several chairs, a chaise lounge or two, a small table, and a fire pit.
 Always allow for more room than you think you might need to ensure you have room for extra guests when the time comes.

 Materials: There are a few great materials to choose from, including bricks, pavers, and natural rock.
 Each of these has its own advantages and disadvantages based on looks, durability, and how much work you are willing to put into building your new patio.
 You should also consider how you plan to use your patio and whether you plan to use it all year round.

 Now that you have an idea of what type of patio (size, materials) you want to build, the next step is choosing the best location for it.
 There are several things you should consider as you look for the perfect spot in your back yard to build.

 How Much Shade Will You Get?